bpmn-os/bpmnos-engine/docs/md/data/main.md

 ### Behavior

 - **DISCLOSURE**: Ignored.
 All values are disclosed at time 0.
-- **COMPLETION**: Evaluated using expected values when tasks complete.
+- **COMPLETION**: Ignored.
+Operators can be used to compute expected values during execution.
 - **Random functions**: Return expected values instead of sampling.

 ### Expected Values